teisdbr/winlibrs-docs-test/data-elements.md

 ## Arrest Connection to Offense (L45)

+___

 **Data Characteristics:** 15 Character Alpha

 ### Requirements:

 ___

-MUST be a valid Offense Sequence Number (L6).
-The Offense Segment (20) referred to by this Data Element (L45) MUST exist.
+**MUST be a valid Offense Sequence Number (L6).
+The Offense Segment (20) referred to by this Data Element (L45) MUST exist.**

 ___

+### Notes:
-`Notes: Arrest Connection to Offense (L45) is OPTIONAL at this time.`
+* `Arrest Connection to Offense (L45) is OPTIONAL at this time.`

-`Arrest Connection to Offense (L45) relates an Arrest with the Offense giving rise to the Arrest.
+* `Arrest Connection to Offense (L45) relates an Arrest with the Offense giving rise to the Arrest.
 Indirectly, it also relates an Offender to his Victim.
 All Offenses should be included if a charge was added for the particular Offense, even those from different previous incidents. `

-`The first <span style="text-decoration: underline">three</span> characters are the Offense Sequence Number (L6) of the Offense (6).
-The next <span style="text-decoration: underline">twelve</span> characters are the Incident Number (2) of the Offense.
-If Multiple Arrestee Segment Indicator (44) is anything except Not Applicable ("N") then this field will be connecting an Arrest to Offenses in two or more separate incidents.
-The Incident Number (2) is appended to distinguish between Offense 001 in this incident and Offense 001 in a different incident.
-The combined Offense Sequence Number (L6) and the Incident Number (2) add together to give a unique identifier (15 characters) indicating which Offense gave rise to the Arrest.
-The Incident Number (2) can be omitted if Multiple Arrestee Segment Indicator (44) is Not Applicable ("N"), because all Offenses will be in the same incident.
+  * `The first three characters are the Offense Sequence Number (L6) of the Offense (6).`
+  * `The next twelve characters are the Incident Number (2) of the Offense.`
+  * `If Multiple Arrestee Segment Indicator (44) is anything except Not Applicable ("N") then this field will be connecting an Arrest to Offenses in two or more separate incidents.`
+  * `The Incident Number (2) is appended to distinguish between Offense 001 in this incident and Offense 001 in a different incident.`
+    * `The combined Offense Sequence Number (L6) and the Incident Number (2) add together to give a unique identifier (15 characters) indicating which Offense gave rise to the Arrest.`
+  * `The Incident Number (2) can be omitted if Multiple Arrestee Segment Indicator (44) is Not Applicable ("N"), because all Offenses will be in the same incident.
 And therefore, the Incident Number (2) can be assumed to be that of the incident with which the Arrestee Segment (60) was submitted.`

 ___

 <br>

 ## Arrestee was Armed With [At Time of Arrest] (46)

+___

 **Data Characteristics:** 3 Character Alpha